-If you want to work on a movie you've already created when you first open Flash, choose the movie in the Open a Recent Item section or click Open to find the file.
-If you've already opened a movie and have the menus available, press Ctrl+O (Windows) or \Re +O (Mac) or choose File Open; then doubleclick the movie to open it.
-The first frame appears on your screen, and you can edit the movie any way that you want.
+If you want to work on a movie that you already created when you first open Flash, choose the movie from the Open a Recent Item section of the Startup screen, or click Open to find the file.
+If you already opened a movie and have the menus available, press Ctrl+O (Windows) or \#+O (Mac) or choose File-⇒Open; then double-click the movie to open it.
+The first frame appears on your screen, and you can edit the movie any way you want.